beckafly/insulatejs/README.md

 	Insulate itself is created to be imitable by using it's createObject method.
 It can not be redefined.
 Try it.

 To use, include this script in your page.
-To turn on error messages in console, put insulate.logErrors = true; in your code;
+To turn on error messages in console, use insulate.logErrors();
+To turn  error messages  back off, insulate.muteErrors();

 To create a global constant: